Intracto/combell-api/README.md

 # tomcan\combell-api

-This is my take on the Combell shared-hosting API.
+This is a Combell shared-hosting API client implementation.
 The goal is to provide a client library that makes it easy for you to interact with the Combell shared hosting public API.

 ## Current status